Andrew Kaslow: Biography

 Andrew Kaslow attended Columbia University where he earned a B.A., a master's degree (M.A.) in Music and Music Education, and a Doctorate in Anthropology Ph.D.), with a specialization in ethnomusicology, African-American culture, and urban social networks.
 He also attended the Institut d'Etudes Politiques in Paris.
-Kaslow studied piano and clarinet in his early years, and later studied saxophone with legendary musicians Jimmy Heath, Eddie Barefield, Lee Konitz, and Eddie Daniels.
-He also studied flute with NY Philharmonic virtuoso John Wummer.
-Between 1973 and 1976 Kaslow played in various Ska, Calypso and Salsa bands throughout New York City.
-In the summer of 1974, under the auspices of the Columbia University School of International Affairs' Latin American Institute, he conducted fieldwork in Jamaica, researching the roots of reggae, and authored an ethnography about the social networks of the Jamaican musical community, later publishing a seminal article in Sing Out!
-Magazine on the subject.
-After moving to New Orleans in 1977 with his wife at the time Allison Miner, Kaslow began playing saxophone for and working as band leader and arranger to New Orleans piano legend Professor Longhair.
-Kaslow is credited with co-producing and playing on the seminal album of Longhair's career, Crawfish Fiesta, which also featured Mac Rebbenack, aka Dr. John on guitar, and which was awarded the WC Handy Contemporary Blues Album of the Year in 1980.
+Kaslow studied piano and clarinet in his early years, and later studied saxophone with musicians Jimmy Heath, Eddie Barefield, Lee Konitz, and Eddie Daniels.
+He also studied flute with the New York Philharmonic virtuoso, John Wummer.
+Between 1973 and 1976 Kaslow played in various ska, calypso and salsa bands throughout New York City.
+In mid-1974, under the auspices of the Columbia University School of International Affairs' Latin American Institute, he conducted fieldwork in Jamaica, researching the roots of reggae, and authored an ethnography about the social networks of the Jamaican musical community, later publishing a seminal article in Sing Out! magazine on the subject.
+After moving to New Orleans in 1977 with his wife at the time Allison Miner, Kaslow began playing saxophone for and working as band leader and arranger to the New Orleans pianist Professor Longhair.
+Kaslow is credited with co-producing and playing on the seminal album of Longhair's career, Crawfish Fiesta, which also featured Dr. John on guitar, and which was awarded the W.C.
+Handy Contemporary Blues Album of the Year in 1980.
 Kaslow also toured as a backing musician for Clarence "Gatemouth" Brown until 1981.
 He was also on the faculty of the University of New Orleans Department of Anthropology and Geography as an assistant professor of anthropology, and was a researcher and writer for the US Department of the Interior, National Park Service's Jean Lafitte National Historical Park.